WISCA/wiscanet-source/README.md

 - UHD preferably v3.15 or greater (min tested currently)
 - OpenSSL or other `-lssl -lcrypto` options
 - TinyXML (including Development Headers)
-- Ports
+- Ports on control node (Listen on LAN)
-  - 9000 - cnode/enode
+  - 9000 - Control Node Server
+- Ports on edge node (Listen on localhost)
   - 9940 - uControl TX
   - 9944 - uControl RX
   - 9945 - uControl RC

-## ToDo/Thoughts
+## Future Ideas
 - UHD 4.0 has a Power API, this can be used to calibrate input/output power levels, and know something about absolute received/transmitted power, we currently use UHD v3.15.0.0, but should be a straightforward upgrade
 - Monostatic Radar option?
 Single node transmits/receives in the same cycle...
 - Does tx_usrp object need to exist?
 If so, does it actually need to also have synch_to_gps called on it?
 - A version of local_usrp that doesn't use MEX, as MATLAB has built-in UDP connection primitives
 - Improving the UDP interface between uControl and the MEX - usrp_command structure potentially?

+# Legal
+Copyright 2017 - 2020, WISCANET contributors